65536william/docspring-documentation/docs/api/install-api-client/authentication.md

 # API Authentication

 DocSpring uses API tokens for authentication.
-You must authenticate using HTTP basic authentication.
+You must authenticate using HTTP basic authentication so that we can confirm you are authorised to access your template or your account.
 Use your API token ID as the username, and the API token secret as the password.

 You must send an `Authorization` header with the value `Basic` followed by base 64 encoded `token_id:token_secret`.